Post-Traumatic Stress Disorder Clinic

 Dial 999 if your situation is a health emergency

-If you aren't in need of immediate treatment, but would still like to access help and support and you are experiencing symptoms of PTSD such as distressing flashbacks or nightmares, please speak to your GP, who can signpost you to useful resources and refer you to psychological services that are available in your area, such as Assessment and Treatment Services (available across Sussex), where you can receive specialist help for PTSD.
-The PTSD clinic works in partnership with ATS services where, depending on where you live, you might be offered a place in a Compassionate Resilience group (see above) after a suitability assessment carried out by a trained practitioner.
+If you aren't in need of treatment, but would still like to access help and support and you are experiencing symptoms of PTSD such as distressing flashbacks or nightmares, please speak to your GP, who can signpost you to useful resources and refer you to psychological services that are available in your area, such as Neighbourhood Mental Health Teams (NMHTs), available across Sussex, where you can receive specialist help for PTSD.

 Please note that we are not able to correctly estimate wait times in any of the above services.

 Trauma Informed Care (TIC) is care that considers the impact of a person’s difficult life experiences and uses this to help us find ways for present day care to be effective and accessible.
 The NHS Long Term Plan states that mental health services should be trauma-informed.
 This is an approach that applies to all services.
 The principles are not limited to those people who meet criteria for PTSD or Complex PTSD.
 There are developments in the Trust to help our services and systems become trauma informed.
-This work is led by Dr Celia Lesquerre, Associate Director of Psychological Professions.
+This work is led by Dr Celia Lesquerre, Associate Director of Psychological Professions, who can be contacted at celia.lesquerre@nhs.net

 In the UK, Scotland is the furthest advanced in developing trauma informed approaches.
-NHS Education for Scotland’s free materials are available here.
+Read NHS Education for Scotland’s free materials.